 The decision to pursue a malpractice lawsuit against a nursing home can be difficult.
-If you are unfamiliar with the legal process, pursuing a lawsuit may become frustrating and confusing.
-As an experienced nursing home litigation law firm, one of the best pieces of advice we can give our clients is to become familiar with the case process.
+If you are unfamiliar with the legal process, it can be frustrating and confusing.
+As an experienced nursing home litigation law firm, one of the best pieces of advice we can give our clients is to become familiar with the steps.

 Lawsuits are a lengthy process.
-On average, nursing home cases can take anywhere from 18 to 24 months, or longer, from the initial call to trial and judgment or obtaining final payment from a settlement if the case was resolved before trial.
+On average, nursing home cases can take anywhere from 18 to 24 months, or longer, from the initial call to disbursement.

-1. Initial Case Evaluation.
 The nursing home lawsuit process begins with an initial case evaluation.
-The case evaluation step consists of two main parts: an initial consultation and an investigation of the claim.
-Think of the case evaluation process as the preparation for the marathon.
-One of our intake specialists begins the free initial consultation by interviewing each potential client over the phone to collect information about the injury and details about what specifically happened.
-One of our skilled nursing home attorneys will then evaluate the information provided and either accept or decline the case.
+This step consists of two main parts: an initial consultation and an investigation of the claim.
+Think of the case evaluation process as the training for the marathon.
+One of our intake specialists begins the free initial consultation with a phone call.
+We will collect information about the injury and details about what specifically happened.
+Our skilled nursing home attorneys will then evaluate the information provided and either accept or decline the case.

-3. Claim Investigation.
-Once we have been engaged in a case, we begin a more in-depth investigation to determine if the claim involves mistakes in medical care that rise to the level of medical negligence (also known as “medical malpractice”).
+Once we have been engaged in a case, we start a more in-depth investigation to determine if the claim involves mistakes in medical care that rise to the level of medical negligence (also known as “medical malpractice”).

 Our investigation process begins with gathering records pertaining to the case (such as medical records, facility records, billing records, records from our clients, etc.).
 This is a time-consuming process.
-While the records are being collected, the attorney identifies an initial consulting expert to examine the case.
-The expert is typically a doctor, legal nurse consultant, or other medical professional who is well respected in their field.
-The expert is responsible for examining the records gathered in the case to determine liability – determining whether mistakes in the medical care were made, who made those mistakes, and what, if any, injuries were caused by these mistakes.
+While the records are being collected, the attorney finds an initial consulting expert to examine the case.
+This expert is typically a doctor, legal nurse consultant, or other medical professional who is well respected in their field.
+The expert is responsible for examining the records gathered to determine liability.
+Liability is determining whether mistakes in the medical care were made, who made those mistakes, and what, if any, injuries were caused by these mistakes.

 If the expert determines that there is no liability found, then the attorney will notify the client, and the case will end.
 At this point, the client may either drop the matter or seek a second opinion from another attorney.

-4. Notice of Claim.
-If the expert finds liability, and the firm determines that the case is one which the firm is willing to pursue, the attorney will send out a Notice of Claim (NOC) to all potential defendants.
+If the expert finds liability and we determine that the case is one we can move forward with, the attorney will send out a Notice of Claim (NOC) to all potential defendants.
 An NOC is a statutorily-required letter notifying each defendant of the injury and the plaintiff’s intent to file a lawsuit.
 Typically, an NOC must be sent to each defendant sixty (60) days before a lawsuit is filed.

 Chapter 74 Expert Report Stage.
-After the defendant files its answer, the plaintiff’s attorney serves an expert report on each defendant that meets the requirements of Chapter 74 of the Texas Civil Practice & Remedies Code.
+After the defendant files its answer, the we serve an expert report on each defendant.
+These reports have to meet the requirements of Chapter 74 of the Texas Civil Practice & Remedies Code.
 This is a highly technical report.
 The 2003 Texas Medical Liability Act requires that the plaintiff in a medical malpractice lawsuit serve a detailed and tailored expert report to each defendant within 120 days of the defendant’s answer.
-The report must identify the applicable standard of care, explain how the defendant failed to meet this standard, and discuss how those failures resulted in specific injuries to the patient.
+The report must identify the standard of care, explain how the defendant failed to meet this standard, and how those failures resulted in specific injuries to the patient.
 Once the expert report has been served, a defendant then has the right to object to the report.
 There may be hearings before the court to determine the sufficiency of the report.
-During this process, all discovery (other than getting the patient’s medical records) is stopped.
+During this, all discovery (other than getting the patient’s medical records) is stopped.

 Discovery Stage.
 Once the case moves out of the Chapter 74 Expert Report Stage, the discovery process begins.
-The discovery process allows each side of the lawsuit to exchange information and gather evidence from the opposing party.
+The discovery process allows each side to exchange information and gather evidence from the other.
 During this stage of the case, document requests and interrogatories (written questions) between the plaintiff and defendant are exchanged.
-In addition, the parties can take depositions, which is when they question each other and any witnesses under oath.
-Lastly, the parties can obtain documents, reports, and depositions of all experts designated by the other side.
+The parties can take depositions, which is when they question each other and any witnesses under oath.
+The parties can also get documents, reports, and depositions of all experts designated by the other side.

-6. Settlement Negotiations and Mediation.
-Most of our cases are settled through either settlement negotiations or a mediation conference.
+Most of our cases are settled through settlement negotiations or a mediation conference.
 We feel strongly that this offers the best possible results for our clients because of the high cost and uncertainty of taking a case to trial.

 Any time during the case from the date of initial filing, settlement negotiations can take place.
-Settling a case before going to trial can reduce expenses, while still providing a similar amount of compensation to the injured party.
-During settlement negotiations, the process begins with the plaintiff making an initial demand to the defendant to resolve the case.
+Settling a case before going to trial can reduce expenses while still providing a similar amount of compensation to the injured party.
+The plaintiff’s attorney will make an initial demand to the defendant to resolve the case.
 The defendant may then ignore the demand or offer a different monetary amount to the plaintiff.
 The plaintiff can then respond and accept, reject, or counter the offer provided.
 This process may be quick, or it can extend over a period of weeks or months.
 Every case is different.
 However, if the two parties can agree on an amount, then an agreement will be drafted and the lawsuit will be dismissed.
 If the two sides are unable to agree on an amount, the case continues to move forward.

 The mediation process can occur in a couple of different ways.
-First, in almost every case, the judge overseeing the case orders the parties to attend mediation at least once before the case can go to trial.
-Mediation is typically ordered to occur after the parties have completed most, if not all, discovery in the case.
-Second, mediation can also occur if both sides voluntarily agree to attend a mediation conference at any point in the case.
+First, the judge overseeing the case orders the parties to attend mediation at least once before the case can go to trial.
+Mediation is typically ordered after the parties have completed most, if not all, discovery in the case.
+Second, both sides can voluntarily agree to attend a mediation conference at any point in the case.

-A financial recovery in a nursing home case comes either through a settlement or a judgment following a trial.
-Any financial recovery is typically disbursed to the injured party about 30-90 days after a successful settlement negotiation, mediation, or jury verdict.
-Some cases may take much longer because of payment plans by the defendant, appeals, complications resolving healthcare liens, or other actions after trial.
-It is important to remember that part of the disbursement process is also paying any outstanding medical bills, liens, and expenses.
-Once the disbursement is given to the plaintiff’s attorney, it is then their job to negotiate and pay all outstanding debts before giving the final settlement payment to the plaintiff.
-If the case involves the death of a nursing home patient, the settlement may also need to be approved by a probate court.
+A financial recovery in a nursing home case comes from a settlement or a judgment following a trial.
+All parties have to agree to and sign a confidential settlement statement before payment begins.
+Part of the disbursement process is paying any outstanding medical bills, liens, and case expenses.
+We work to negotiate and pay out all outstanding debts before giving you the final payment.
+If the case involves the death of someone, the settlement may also need to be approved by a probate court.
 This process can take months in some cases, but we try to get it done earlier in the case.

 Each and every case is different.
 While there is a general process for nursing home cases that most lawsuits will follow, the exact progression or timeline for each case is different.
 As your case proceeds, rest assured that our firm is doing everything in our power to obtain the best result for you and your family, as quickly as possible.